 To be considered for financial aid, you must complete the Free Application for Federal Student Aid (FAFSA).
 This is your application for federal, state, and institutional funds.
 For further information, contact the Student Financial Services Office.

-The Center for the Study of Sport & Exercise offers scholarships credited each quarter directly to your student account.
+Sport Administration and Leadership offers scholarships credited each quarter directly to your student account.
 The scholarships are offered based on financial need, current or prospective academic achievement, and current institutional service at Seattle University.
 In all cases, renewal is based on the specifics of the scholarships and satisfactory academic progress.
 All scholarships are financial resources and must be coordinated with other types of financial aid.
 You must notify the Financial Aid office of any scholarships you receive which do not appear on your original award letter and report whether the scholarships are renewable, so the office can automatically include it with your subsequent awards.
 Application for the MSAL Scholarship should be received by the MSAL program by March 15th.
 Applications will be accepted after that date, but there is no guarantee that scholarship money will still be available.
 The scholarship is a one-year award.
 Returning students must reapply for the scholarship for their second year.

 To be considered for a scholarship, you must fully admitted (without restrictions) to the MSAL degree program and maintain a minimum of six (6) credits of coursework each quarter during the academic year and three (3) credits of coursework in summer.